 It was standing room only at the dedication of the Cardenas Seventh-day Adventist Church in Cuba, April 22, 2017.
 More than 1,200 people gathered to witness the opening of the long-awaited church, including representatives from the Cuban government and the Seventh-day Adventist World Church.

 The celebration marks the answer to a decades-long prayer by the Cardenas congregation.
 The Adventist faith first came to Cardenas in the 1930s, and it was another 30 years before the congregation built a small church.
-The group worshipped in the cramped space for more than 50 years, all the while praying for a larger place to worship.
+The group worshipped in the cramped space for decades, all the while praying for a larger place.
 In the meantime, the members endured many tribulations; from persecution for their faith to the shame of worshipping in a tiny, rundown building.

 Despite the challenges, the congregation continued to increase until they outgrew their space.
 For decades, half the group sat inside with the other half perched outside the front doors, under the scant shade of a makeshift awning.

 The members persevered, trusting that God would provide a new church.
 And in the 1990s, the answer arrived in the form of Maranatha—or so it seemed.